guitarrapc/githubactions-lab/README.md

 * Azure Pipeline use task.setvariable. `echo "##vso[task.setvariable variable=NAME]VALUE"`
 * Jenkins use `Env.` in groovy declarative pipeline.

+### set secrets for reposiory

+GitHub ACtions offer Secrets for each repository and Organization.
+Secrets will be masked on the log.

+* GitHub Actions use Secrets
+* CircleCI offer Environment Variables and Context.
+* Azure Pipeline has Environment Variables and Paramter.
+* Jenkins has Credential Provider.

 ## Fundamentals

+### secrets

+GitHub Actions supports "Indivisual Repository Secrets" and "Organization Secrets"

+* You can set secrets for each repository with `Settings > Secrets`.
+* You can set secrets for Organization and filter to selected repository with `Settings > Secrets`.

+If same secrets key is exists, `Repository Secrets` > `Organization Secrets`.

+When you want spread your secrets with indivisual account, you need set each repository secrets or use [google/secrets\-sync\-action](https://github.com/google/secrets-sync-action).

 ### meta github context